jay-2000/expertdrone/README.md

 - learn in public

-with 100 days of code, want to cover DSA simultaneously
+with 100 days of code, want to cover DSA simultaneously in python